johnlettman/jujucvetool/README.md

 ![Screenshot][screenshot]

 # Juju CVE Tool
-A highly automated tool for examining [Critical Vulnerabilities and Exposures][wiki-cve] on Debian and Ubuntu systems managed by Juju.
+A highly automated tool for examining [Critical Vulnerabilities and Exposures][wiki-cve] on Ubuntu systems managed by Juju.

 <hr>
 </div>